abigailsylvie/abigailsylvie/README.md

 # Abigail Sylvie
-### `AI/ML · Cloud · Cybersecurity · Open Source`
+### `AI/ML · Cloud · Cybersecurity .
+Digital Transformation Advocate`

 > Building at the intersection of **technology and inclusion**  one commit at a time.
-> Exploring NLP, AWS, and open-source infrastructure.
+> Exploring NLP, AWS.
 Advocate for women in tech.

 ---